Retamal96/Victor_portfolio/README.md

 Let me give you a brief description of every project:

+#### Breast_cancer NN for clasification:
+A Neural Network I coded from scratch without any third party library to gain deeper understanding of the foundations
 #### Computational_methods_Final_test;
 This is a Script I made to pass the final test of the Computational_methods subject.
 The key point here was to extract insights from Ozone data.
 I couldn't use libraries except Numpy to calculate percentiles.
 #### Core_python_uses: